HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_contentsource_api.md

 }
 ```

-The following returned properties are populated after the crawleer has run:
+The following returned properties are populated after the crawler has run:

 | Property | Description |
 | --- | --- |